Pronner/CSFX/README.md

 You are able to & allowed to:
 - Modify the source code and use it personally.
 - Use the CSFX Library for personal use, commercial use.
+- Share it with friends and/or family.
+- Use **some parts** of the code for your own benefit, with credit.

+Whatever was not stated here, is something you are not allowed to do with CSFX.
+However, if you're curious about something, feel free to create an issue or send a direct message on my [Discord](https://discord.com/users/753278347697455174).